When email personalization is done well, it can be a game-changer. When it’s done badly, incorrectly, or not at all, it can be a bridge-burner.

-Personalised email outreach is Discoveroo’s go-to channel for finding new clients because it works.
+Personalized email outreach is Discoveroo’s go-to channel for finding new clients because it works.
 But that’s not the only reason.

 As a company, we care not just about what we achieve, but how we achieve it.
 We care that our prospects see that we care about them, even if it takes much more effort to send them an email.

-Personalised email outreach is quality over quantity, which, when combined with a targeted, high volume approach, equals quality plus quantity.
+Personalized email outreach is quality over quantity, which, when combined with a targeted, high volume approach, equals quality plus quantity.
 And that’s what gets results.

 Articles you may also be interested in: